The Bankrate promise

 “Like with health insurance, when it comes to ATM fees it pays to stay in network,” says Greg McBride, CFA, chief financial analyst for Bankrate.
 “Going outside the network often involves paying two fees — one to the ATM owner and another to your own bank.
 Getting cash back when using your debit card at a supermarket or pharmacy is another option for accessing cash either for free or a much lower cost than the double whammy of out-of-network ATM fees.”

 Additionally, consumers can avoid ATM fees by going into a physical bank branch to make a variety of transactions or account inquiries.
-Mobile banking may also help with inquiries and certain transactions, such as depositing checks, transferring funds between accounts and paying bills, and will avoid ATM fees.
+Mobile banking is another way to make inquiries and certain transactions, such as depositing checks, transferring funds between accounts and paying bills, without paying an ATM fee.

-Consumers can also choose an online bank with a large ATM network or one that reimburses some ATM fees.
+Finally, consumers can shop around for an online bank with a large ATM network or one that reimburses some ATM fees.

 Even as cashless payment options become more popular, there are still times when paying with cash is necessary or preferred.
-Knowing which ATMs can be used without incurring a fee can help you avoid any charges related to having the cash in hand that you need.
+Knowing which ATMs can be used without incurring a fee can help you avoid getting charged for taking out cash.
+It also pays to take advantage of cash-back options when checking out at retailers.